liesnikov/extensible-elaborator/abstract/main.md

 2. Make constraints an extensible data type in the style of "Data types à la carte" [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what they match on.

-\todo[size=tiny, fancyline, author=Jesper]{is another goal here also to be able to add new syntax to the language without having to mess around too much with metavariables?
-Or is that a separate concern?}

 For example, to solve unification problems we need to define a constraint that denotes them:
 ```haskell
 data EqualityConstraint e = EqualityConstraint Syntax.Term Syntax.Term Syntax.Type